konacurrents/SemanticMarkerESP-32/README.md

-# Semantic Marker&trade; for ESP-32 IOT Framework v2.0
+# Semantic Marker&reg; for ESP-32 IOT Framework v2.0

 This repository contains the software for building the runtime capability for the ESP-32 set of boards.
-In particular this repository supports the Semantic Marker&trade; vision described at [https://SemanticMarker.org](https://SemanticMarker.org).
+In particular this repository supports the Semantic Marker&reg; vision described at [https://SemanticMarker.org](https://SemanticMarker.org).
 This includes displays and internet messaging.

 > [!NOTE]
-> To implement this vision, the Semantic Marker&trade; for ESP-32 IOT designed and implemented a generic framework for communicating with the various messaging API's [API Document](https://github.com/konacurrents/SemanticMarkerAPI).
+> To implement this vision, the Semantic Marker&reg; for ESP-32 IOT designed and implemented a generic framework for communicating with the various messaging API's [API Document](https://github.com/konacurrents/SemanticMarkerAPI).

 Conditionally including modules (with #ifdef statements) will add and manipulate various IoT capabilities.
-These will leverate the Semantic Marker&trade; cloud messaging framework to connect the various devices.
+These will leverate the Semantic Marker&reg; cloud messaging framework to connect the various devices.
 The ESP-32 devices support bluetooth and WIFI but have a limited user interface.
 The M5 based ESP-32 extends with a display, speaker, temperature, axcelerometor sensers.
 Other devices such as M5 V2 incorporate a camera with machine learning functionality.

 ![Module Configuration Options](https://knowledgeshark.me/docs/ESP_IOT/html/dir_68267d1309a1af8e8297ef4c3efbcdba_dep.png)